overbid/overbid.github.io/README.md

 ***
 ### 2019: Freelance
 * Devops for cleaning services company in Singapore.
 Used GCP, Firebase, Postgres, Go.
 * Devops for food services company in Singapore.
-Used Azure, MySQL, PHP.
+Used Azure, MySQL, Python.

 ***
 ### 2017-2018: People Plus Software